watakandai/watakandai.github.io/_pages/trips.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

+I enjoy bicycle touring.
+Here are some trip reports.

 {% for trip in site.trips %}
   <div class="trip">
     <h2><a href="{{ trip.url }}">{{ trip.title }}</a></h2>